Analyzing your NPS data can help you identify where your detractors are getting the wrong idea from what you promise them.

 Responding to customer feedback is the hallmark of a customer-centric marketing strategy.
 Incorporating new information, like the results of a Net Promoter Score (NPS) survey, into your plan can help you be more impactful in your marketing efforts.

 If you’re running an ongoing NPS program, you’re getting new results all the time.
-Use these results to fine-tune your strategy like a compass, always recalibrating towards where your customers are pointing you.
+Use these results to fine-tune your strategy like a compass, always recalibrating toward where your customers are pointing you.

 If you survey all of your customers at once, use the full results to update your strategy.
 You’ll have a wealth of information about what your customers are thinking, and what you need to do to create advocates and boost the next round of results.